nurzaman7/SDN-tutorial/README.md

-# A demo class on SDN - with Mininet and Ryu controller
+# A demo session on SDN - with Mininet and Ryu controller
 ## Installation
 It uses Ubuntu 20.04, however, it should work with other Linux operating system too.